Homophones have similar pronunciations but different meanings.

 - To bare is to expose.

-- To bare is to endure, among other things.
+- To bear is to endure, among other things.

 - Neither word can be substituted for the other.